 If a company incorporated outside Bermuda intends to open a branch or actively trade within Bermuda, it must first obtain a permit issued by the Minister of Finance.
-Whether an overseas company requires a permit is frequently a question of fact to be determined in the light of those activities which are intended to be carried on by or on behalf of the company in or from Bermuda.
-An overseas company is not normally considered to be trading within Bermuda unless it occupies premises there.
+Whether an overseas company requires a permit depends on which activities the business intends to carry on.
+An overseas company is not normally considered to be trading within Bermuda unless it has physical premises there.

-A permit company usually carries on its business in the same way and is subject to the same rules as an exempt company.
-Bermuda representatives must be appointed and the Registrar must be notified of the relevant particulars.
+A permit company usually carries on its business in the same way as an exempt company and is subject to the same rules.
+Bermudian representatives must be appointed and the registrar must be notified of the relevant particulars.
 A permit company must keep adequate records although they do not need to be filed except in the case of a permit company which is registered as an insurer.

-A permit company pays an annual fee of USD1,995 (at the time of writing) or, for insurance and finance companies, and open-ended mutual fund businesses, USD4,125.
+A permit company pays an annual fee of US$1,995 (at the time of writing) or, for insurance and finance companies, and open-ended mutual fund businesses, US$4,125.
 If a permit is issued after the 31st October in any year, the fee payable for that year is reduced by 50%.

 Like an exempt company, a permit company may apply for exemption from future taxation for a period ending not later than the 26th March, 2035.